verbb/formie/docs/guides/templating-theming/create-a-content-managed-user-registration-form-with-formie.md

 Without an empty namespace you would get `fields[email]`, which Craft's user actions do not read.

-## Adding custom user fields on a second page
+## Adding Custom User Fields on a Second Page

 Custom user fields belong to Craft's `fields[handle]` namespace.
 A practical pattern is to put native user properties on page 1 (no namespace) and custom fields on page 2 (`fields` namespace):